London: Buses, coaches and trams

 London's bus network runs 24 hours a day with about 9,300 vehicles, over 675 bus routes and about 19,000 bus stops.
 In 2019 the network had over 2 billion commuter trips per year.
 Since 2010 an average of £1.2 billion is taken in revenue each year.
-London has one of the largest wheelchair-accessible networks in the world and from the third quarter of 2007, became more accessible to hearing and visually impaired passengers as audio-visual announcements were introduced.
+London has one of the largest wheelchair-accessible networks in the world, which, from 2009, became more accessible to hearing and visually impaired passengers as audio-visual announcements were introduced.

-London's coach hub is Victoria Coach Station, an Art Deco building opened in 1932.
-The coach station was initially run by a group of coach companies under the name of London Coastal Coaches; however, in 1970 the service and station were included in the nationalisation of the country's coach services, becoming part of the National Bus Company.
-In 1988, the coach station was purchased by London Transport which then became Transport for London.
-Victoria Coach Station has over 14 million passengers a year and provides services across the UK and continental Europe.
+An emblem of London, the red double-decker bus first appeared in the city in 1947 with the AEC Regent III RT (predecessor to the AEC Routemaster).
+London's coach hub is Victoria Coach Station, opened in 1932.
+Nationalised in 1970 and then purchased by London Transport (now Transport for London), Victoria Coach Station has over 14 million passengers a year and provides services across the UK and continental Europe.

-London has a modern tram network, known as Tramlink, centred on Croydon in South London.
-The network has 39 stops and four routes, and carried 28 million people in 2013.
+There is a modern tram network serving South London, known as Tramlink.
+It has 39 stops and four routes, and carried over 29 million people in 2017.
 Since June 2008, Transport for London has completely owned and operated Tramlink.

 Cable car

 London's first and to date only cable car is the London Cable Car, which opened in June 2012.
 The cable car crosses the Thames and links Greenwich Peninsula with the Royal Docks in the east of the city.
-It is integrated with London's Oyster Card ticketing system, although the Emirates Air Line fares are not included in the Oyster daily capping.
-It cost £60 million to build and can carry up to 2,500 passengers per hour in each direction at peak times.
-Similar to the London Cycle Hire Scheme bike hire scheme, the cable car was sponsored in a 10-year deal by the airline Emirates.
+It is able to carry up to 2,500 passengers per hour in each direction at peak times.

 Cycling

 In the Greater London Area, around 670,000 people use a bike every day, meaning around 7% of the total population of around 8.8 million use a bike on an average day.
-This relatively low percentage of bicycle users may be due to the poor investments for cycling in London of about £110 million per year, equating to around £12 per person, which can be compared to £22 in the Netherlands.

 Cycling has become an increasingly popular way to get around London.
 The launch of a bicycle hire scheme in July 2010 was successful and generally well received.